subramanideepu/blogcard/README.md

 ## Code Structure
 * index.html: Main HTML file containing the structure of the blog preview card.
 * style.css: Contains all the styles for the card, including responsive design.
-* assets/: Folder containing images and other assets used in the project.

 ## Features and Improvements
 * Added responsive design for tablets and mobile devices.